Driving Climate Protection Forward Together The WINGAS Bonus Programmes

 The fact that CO2 savings in the heat market are of vital importance, is clearly demonstrated by the targets set by the German Government.
 Germany has just announced it will curb its CO2 emissions by 40 per cent (compared to 1990 levels) by 2020.
 To achieve this target, Germany currently needs to reduce emissions by 15 per cent, sparing the environment approximately 170 million tons of CO2 per year.
 According to the National Action Plan on Energy Efficiency introduced in December 2014, five to eight per cent of greenhouse gas saving are still needed to meet these targets by 2020 – if there will be no supplementary efforts.
 For this purpose, CO2 emissions must be cut, especially in the heat market accounting for about a third of Germany´s CO2 emissions.

 This Climate-PartnerBonus intends to encourage end-consumers to use state-of-the-art gas-efficient technologies.
 This energy efficiency incentive programme provides for WINGAS and municipal utilities to jointly offer the end-customer financial support to purchase a variety of efficient low-power heating technologies.
+If Viessmann appliances are used, the manufacturer will make an additional contribution on the behalf of customers.
 The funds available under the programme depend on the potential for CO2 savings of the device installed.

 In domestic energy production, environmentally friendly combined heat and power plants (micro-CHP) harbour great potentials.
 By using fuel cells with an electrical efficiency of more than 30 per cent, highly efficient solutions allow to simultaneously produce electricity and heat.
 Operating costs (electricity and heat) for home fuel cells are by far the lowest compared with other systems – though investment costs are still quite high.